sandialabs/suncal/doc/Manual/manual.md

 Suncal's user interface is available on Windows and Mac operating systems.
 For Linux systems, install and run as a [Python package](#python-usage).
 On Windows, two options are available.
 A standalone EXE file can be run without administrator privileges.
 If admin rights are available, an installer EXE can be run to install the program for faster operation.
 On Mac operating systems, the APP can be copied to the Applications folder and run directly from there.

-# Calculations

-When the user interface is launched, the Select Calculation Type menu displays (see {*@fig:startup}).
+When the user interface is launched, top menu is displayed (see {*@fig:startup}).
+There are two general categories of calcuation types: Uncertainty Components, and Statistical Tools.
+Uncertainty components include GUM uncertainty propagation, repeatability and reproducibility, and curve fitting uncertainty calculations.
+The statistical tools include global risk calculations, calibration interval assessment, and end-to-end measurement quality assurance.
+Additionally, an "All-in-one" option combines GUM uncertianty, repeatability/reproducibility, and curve fitting into a single tool.
-Select one of the calculation options, or alternatively load a setup file from disk using the **Project** menu.
+Select one of the calculation types, or alternatively load a setup file from disk using the **Project** menu.
-The **Project** menu also contains options for adding additional calculations, saving the current setup, or saving a report of all output results.
+The **Project** menu also contains options for adding other types of calculations, saving the current setup, or saving a report of all output results.
-The **Window** menu provides options for calculating t-table values and showing a list of all calculations in the project.

 ![Select Calculation Type page](figs/Figure_2_1.png){#fig:startup}

-Upon selecting a calculation type, an additional menu becomes available.
-This menu changes based on the calculation type and provides options specific to that calculation, such as loading in specific data from a CSV file or saving a report of that calculation's output.

 The following sections list the specific details of each calculation type.

+# Uncertainty Calculations

+The Uncertainty Component calculations take measured data or a measurement model and compute the uncertainty assoicated with that measurement.

 ## Uncertainty Propagation